philipmjohnson/flutter_agc_mockup_1_f23/README.md

 This mockup is slightly modified from the Flutter Skeleton template app.
 Differences include:

 * Elimination of the src/ directory
-* Elimination of localization and restoration mechanisms
+* Elimination of localization
+  * deleted flutter_localization and generate: true from pubspec.yml.
+  * deleted i10n.yml file
+  * deleted locationization directory
+* Eliminated restoration
 * Addition of pages for various garden-related functions

 Here are screen shots that illustrate this mockup.
 We use the flutter_markdown package to provide information on what should appear in a page when we haven't gotten around to actually mocking up the contents.